chimericdream/cadence/documentation/adapter-name.json.md

     "account-template": {
         "fields": {...},
         "data": {...}
-    },
-    "accounts": {...}
     }
+}
 ```

 The `account-template` block defines the configurable portions of an account (e.g. username, API key, and so on).
-The `accounts` section contains individual user accounts that have been configured in the application.

 **`account-template.fields`**: Each configurable field for an account is listed here.
 Valid types are `boolean`, `checkbox`, `radio`, `select`, `text`, and `textarea`.
 An example of each type's configuration is listed below.
 A field's JSON key is used as the form element name.